-The deadlines for fulfilling the above-mentioned obligations are very short, and the failure to perform them in a timely manner or the submission of the information inconsistent with the facts may cause, among others, that very high financial penalties (up to PLN 1 million) will be imposed.
-It is impossible to fulfil the above-mentioned obligations without a proper electronic signature (in practice, it is an e-signature obtained in Poland).
+The deadlines for fulfilling the above-mentioned obligations are very short, and a failure to perform them in a timely manner or reporting false information may cause, among others, that very high financial penalties (up to PLN 1 million) will be imposed.
+It is impossible to fulfil the abovementioned obligations without a proper electronic signature (in practice, it is an e-signature obtained in Poland).